Department of Health and Social Care

 Tutorials will allow learners to identify their strengths and weaknesses and receive targeted support, and this process ensures that learners’ individual progress is tracked across all modules and that any academic or pastoral concerns are addressed promptly.

-Technology Enhanced Learning (Year 1)
+26. Technology Enhanced Learning

 Learners will be encouraged to apply skills that they already have and to develop new ones.
 A central tool for technology enhanced learning is through the use of Blackboard, Bishop Grosseteste University’s Virtual Learning Environment (VLE).
 As part of the blended learning pedagogical approach for the programme, preparatory, directed, and follow-up tasks and activities will be provided to inform, engage, and reinforce the learning for each module.
-Learning materials for the Foundation Year programme will be accessed through the module areas on Blackboard and extensive use will be made of specific online resources that exist within the CELT areas of the VLE; especially Digital Learning and Learning Development resources, guides and self-reflection tools and materials.
+Learning materials for the Foundation Year programme will be accessed through the module areas on Blackboard and

 Learners will have a range of opportunities for critical discussion and active engagement with VLE materials through a range of synchronous and asynchronous learning spaces including module blogs, wikis and discussion forums.
 In addition, learners will engage with research for relevant literature through online databases and electronic search engines as part of Bishop Grosseteste University’s library provision.
 Included within the Library Systems are access to journals and specific subject related learning resources.

-Work-related Learning and/or Placement (Year 1)
+27. Work-related Learning and/or Placement

 There is no direct connection to work-related learning or placement.
 However, the Foundation Year programme recognises the integral nature of core employability skills as part of undergraduate study.

 All modules in the Foundation Year are organised around the development of transferable skills, such as presentation skills, successful time management, group work, critical thinking and problem solving.
-Collectively, the programme modules support all of Bishop Grosseteste University’s core graduate attributes and help prepare learners for successful undergraduate study.
+Collectively, the programme modules support all of Bishop Grosseteste University’s Graduate Attributes and embed transferrable skills for employability.
+As such, Foundation Year learners will develop a range of relevant graduate attributes and skills including:

 • problem-solving